WENWENYU/jamesdiao.github.io/_posts/2017-09-05-ypu-bobby-jindal.md

 ## Update 2 (01/19/2018)

 The YDN reported [infighting at the YPU](https://yaledailynews.com/blog/2018/01/19/jindal-visit-created-divisive-ypu-budget-deficit/) over unexpected costs of bringing Bobby Jindal.
+> Jindal’s costly visit to the YPU — compounded by the lack of a YAF grant to help pay for it — created a temporary $13,477 budget deficit, prompting finger-pointing within the organization’s executive board last semester.

 Looks like he likes living large, who'd have thought?

+## Update 3 (01/22/2018)

+The YPU President [responds](/PDF/YPU_Response.pdf) to YDN!
+> The recent Yale Daily News article about the Yale Political Union debate with Governor Bobby Jindal exhibits overt disregard for fact and the standards of journalism and seemingly endeavors to veil the bright progress achieved by the Yale Political Union during the autumn of 2017.